fenago/ml-scikit-keras-tensorflow/labs/lab_11.md

-Finally, like a gift that keeps on giving, Batch Normalization acts like a regularizer, reducing the need for other regularization techniques (such as dropout, described later in this chapter).
+Finally, like a gift that keeps on giving, Batch Normalization acts like a regularizer, reducing the need for other regularization techniques (such as dropout, described later in this lab).

 Batch Normalization does, however, add some complexity to the model (although it can remove the need for normalizing the input data, as we